 Telepresence robots can be used in work environments, school environments, or almost any context that can be imagined.
 Some examples of telepresence robot applications include uses in hospitals, schools, colleges, real estate agencies, nursing homes and museums.

-School and colleges are areas where telepresence robots having growing potential and adoption rates.
+Schools and colleges are areas where telepresence robots having growing potential and adoption rates.
 Telepresence robots can be used in these environments for a number of different tasks.

 Children who suffer from serious health problems can attend school remotely through telepresence robots, and telepresence robots can also allow teachers to teach classes remotely when some logistical problem prevents the teacher from being there in person.